Sharon Glotzer: Education

-Glotzer obtained her B.S in physics at the University of California, Los Angeles, in 1987, and her PhD in 1993 in theoretical soft condensed matter physics research under the guidance of H. Eugene Stanley at Boston University.
+Glotzer obtained her BSc in physics at the University of California, Los Angeles, in 1987, and her PhD in 1993 in theoretical soft condensed matter physics research under the guidance of H. Eugene Stanley at Boston University.

 Academic career

 Sharon Glotzer joined the National Institute of Standards and Technology NIST in Gaithersburg, Maryland, in 1993 as a National Research Council postdoctoral fellow in the Polymers Division of the Materials Science & Engineering Laboratory.
 She became a permanent member of the Polymers Division, and was the co-founder, deputy director, and then director of the NIST Center for Theoretical and Computational Materials Science from 1994 to 2000.
 In January 2001 she moved to the University of Michigan as a tenured associate professor in Chemical Engineering and in Materials Science & Engineering.
 She is now the Anthony C. Lembke Department Chair of Chemical Engineering, the John Werner Cahn Distinguished University Professor of Engineering, and the Stuart W. Churchill Collegiate Professor of Chemical Engineering.
 Glotzer holds additional appointments in Materials Science and Engineering, Physics, Applied Physics, and Macromolecular Science and Engineering, and is a core member of the Biointerfaces Institute.
-She is a member of several boards, including the Board of Directors of the Materials Research Society, and the Board on Chemical Sciences and Technology of the National Academies of Sciences, Engineering, and Medicine.
-She serves as Associate Editor of the leading nanoscience journal ACS Nano.
+She is a member of several boards, including the board of directors of the Materials Research Society, and the board on Chemical Sciences and Technology of the National Academies of Sciences, Engineering, and Medicine.
+She serves as associate editor of the leading nanoscience journal ACS Nano.